tannerdolby/metagen-docs/src/index.md

 ### site_name
 The content for `og:site_name`.
 Type: String

+### attr_name
+Define attribute name for the Twitter set of meta tags.
+Options are 'property' or the default 'name'.
+Type: String, default: `name`

 ### locale
 The locale these tags are marked up in.
 Type: String, default: 'en_US'